montrealrobotics/gradSLAM/docs/_pages/home.md

 Specifically, we implement differentiable versions three classical dense SLAM systems using the gradSLAM framework: KinectFusion, PointFusion, ICP-SLAM.
 We choose these because
 * Each of these approaches sparked a new line-of-research in dense SLAM
 * The approaches themselves are fairly simple from an algorithmic standpoint
-* We wanted to provide differentiable SLAM solutions for a wide variety of 3D representations (voxels, surfels, points).
+* We aim to provide differentiable SLAM solutions for a wide variety of 3D representations (voxels, surfels, points).

 <div style="text-align:center">